F5 Tower

 F5 Tower (previously The Mark and Fifth and Columbia Tower) is a 660 ft skyscraper in Downtown Seattle, Washington.
 It consists of 44 floors and is the sixth-tallest building in Seattle.

-The tower consists of 516,000 sqft of office space leased entirely by F5 Networks and a 189-room luxury hotel operated by Lotte Hotels & Resorts.
+The tower consists of 516,000 sqft of office space leased entirely by F5 and a 189-room luxury hotel operated by Lotte Hotels & Resorts.
 The hotel, initially planned to open in 2017 under another operator, was officially opened in September 2020.
 It was designed by Zimmer Gunsul Frasca and was being developed by Daniels Real Estate.
-While it was being built during Seattle's historic building boom the F5 Tower was the most expensive building under construction.
+While it was being built during Seattle's historic building boom, the F5 Tower was the most expensive building under construction.

 The tower was built next to the former First Methodist Episcopal Church.
 Although the education wing was demolished to make room for the tower, the remainder of the former church building has been preserved and has since been re-purposed into Daniels Recital Hall.

 The building was acquired by private equity firm KKR in December 2019 at an estimated cost of $440 million.

 Design

-F5 Tower was designed by ZGF Architects with angular glass curtain walls that mimic the silhouette of actress Audrey Hepburn as she appears in the 1961 film Breakfast at Tiffany's.
+F5 Tower was designed by ZGF Architects with angular glass curtain walls, which were intended to mimic the silhouette of actress Audrey Hepburn as she appears in the 1961 film Breakfast at Tiffany's.
 It is 660 ft tall and has 44 stories, with the top floor numbered 48 due to skipped numbers.
 The glass walls of the building were designed to regulate temperature and energy use by letting in some sun rays and reflecting others.
 It uses the same glass as the One World Trade Center in New York City.
-The building features an internal staircase system that encourages walking over elevator use, a design that was requested by F5 Networks.
-The company has 59 meeting rooms and 290 collaboration spaces in the building, as well as an open office floorplan.
+The building features an open office floorplan and an internal staircase system that encourages walking over elevator use: a design that was requested by F5, Inc. (then named F5 Networks), which leases 59 meeting rooms and 290 collaboration spaces in the building.

 To achieve LEED Silver standards, the tower will have a system to capture rainwater for reuse, a 35 ft "living wall" where plants grow in a Columbia Street façade, and rooftop solar energy equipment.
 Plans called for the building to be smallest at its base with each floor a different size.

 The building includes 516,000 sqft of office space, which was leased for 14.5 years to F5 Networks for $360 million.
 The lower 13 floors include a hotel with 189 rooms.
 The hotel was originally designed and furnished for SLS Hotels, a luxury operator, but the original contract was terminated in 2017.
 Lotte Hotels & Resorts of South Korea bought the rights to the hotel and sanctuary in December 2019 for $175 million with financing from Hana Financial Group.
 Lotte Hotel Seattle, the company's 31st location, opened in September 2020 with 189 rooms on 16 floors.